Red Reishi fruits best between 70-85°F but will grow (albeit slowly!) as low as the 50s.

 For conks, go to step 3

-- (For antlers) Pull the top of the bag up so that it sits upright as much as possible.- Go to step 5
+- (For antlers) Pull the top of the bag up so that it sits upright as much as possible and inflates with air.
+You want to generate a lot of headspace above the surface of the substrate.- Go to step 5

 - (For conks) Slice a 1-2″ slit into the bag or a 1″ “X” into the side of the block.
 Be careful not to cut into the block itself and just cut the plastic.